-To be considered for master's program, applicants must hold a Bachelor’s degree from an accredited college or university with minimum of 3.0 GPA.
+The Graduate School requires that applicants hold a Bachelor’s degree from an accredited college or university with a minimum 3.0 cumulative GPA.

 What You'll Need